wp-plugins/wp-user-avatar/readme.txt

 1. WP User Avatar adds a field to your profile in edit mode.

 == Changelog ==

+= 1.1.6 =
+* Bug Fix: Image not showing in user profile edit

 = 1.1.5a =
 * Update: readme.txt